negativexq/negativexq/README.md

 I build production-oriented AI and distributed systems with a focus on **reliability, observability, evaluation, and system design**.

-Previously worked on ML and LLM platforms in banking, supporting **10 production ML models, 5 production LLM applications, and ~9M records/day**.

 Currently focused on:

 * Agentic AI systems & evaluation